 Women have been entitled to vote since 1959 and provisions are in place to help bolster female participation in politics.
 Nevertheless, women's representation in the political sphere lags behind that of men.
 Under former President Ben Ali, Tunisia installed a voluntary quota system that increased women's political representation to almost 30%.
-Following the "Jasmine Revolution" (see p10 of History and Myth), political parties were required to alternate male and female candidates on their voting lists.
-However, in 2022, women only held 25 of 154 seats (or 16%) in Tunisia's Assembly of Representatives of the People-much lower than the 29% rate in the 2022 US Congress.
+Following the "Jasmine Revolution" (see History and Myth), political parties were required to alternate male and female candidates on their voting lists.
+However, in 2024, women only held 24 of 154 seats (or 16%) in Tunisia's Assembly of Representatives of the People and 10 of 77 seats (13%) in the National Council of Regions and Districts -much lower than the 28% rate in the 2024 US Congress.

-Tunisia's 1959 constitution required the President to be a male Muslim, a provision which changed in the new constitution (see p3-5 of Political and Social Relations).
+Tunisia's 1959 constitution required the President to be a male Muslim, a provision which changed in the new constitution (see Political and Social Relations).
 The new language stipulates that the presidential candidate can be male or female Muslim and a national citizen since birth.
 Women have historically been underrepresented in other parts of the executive branch as well.
-In President Saied's cabinet, a record number of appointments, 10 of 24 ministries (41%), are headed by women.
+In President Saied's cabinet, a number of appointments, 7 of 30 ministries (23%), are headed by women.

-Several Muslim groups (see p9 of Religion and Spirituality) are enjoying increased influence in political affairs, a development that worries many who fear such groups will reverse Tunisia's progress on women's rights.
-Despite its conservative stance, the ruling en-Nahda party (see p4 of Political and Social Relations) has stated publicly that it does not support polygyny (see p1 of Family and Kinship), that women's dress will remain a personal choice, and that it will retain Tunisia's PSC (see p5 of Family and Kinship).
+Several Muslim groups (see Religion and Spirituality) are enjoying increased influence in political affairs, a development that worries many who fear such groups will reverse Tunisia's progress on women's rights.
+Despite its conservative stance, the ruling en-Nahda party (see Political and Social Relations) has stated publicly that it does not support polygyny (see Family and Kinship), that women's dress will remain a personal choice, and that it will retain Tunisia's PSC (see Family and Kinship).
 Although en-Nahda has some prominent female politicians in its ranks, they typically espouse the traditional Muslim views on women's societal roles common to all party members.